d3scomp/deeco-playground/README.md

 ./demo-2-firefighters-simulate.sh
 ./demo-2-firefighters-visualize.sh
 ```

+## Virtual machine

+In order to make launching of the project as simple as possible, we have prepared a virtual machine image (for [VirtualBox](https://www.virtualbox.org/)) that can be downloaded [here](http://d3s.mff.cuni.cz/software/deeco/files/deeco-playground-vm.zip).
+It contains the project with all of its dependencies already installed, along with IDE and documentation files.

 ## Using ant build file

 If you have [Apache Ant](http://ant.apache.org/) installed, you can run simulations and visualizations with the following commands (run from the project root directory):